NikolaGavric94/laravel-square/docs/WEBHOOKS.md

 ## Processing Webhook Events

-After the event has been processed and a `WebhookEvent` Model has been created in your application, you can now take action on the newly registered event.
+After the event has been processed and a `WebhookEvent` model has been created in your application, you can now take action on the newly registered event.
 For example:

 ### Retrieving and Processing Events